JiaweiZhuang/old_cloud_GC/README.md

 [test\_run.log](log/test_run.log) <br/>

 Here we only test an 1-hour run to demonstrate the capability of running GEOS-Chem in cloud.
-The "r4.large" instance type we chose has only a single core (so it is cheap), while its memory is large enough for GEOS-Chem to start.
+The "r4.large" instance type we chose has only a single core (so it is cheap, ~$0.1/hour), while its memory is large enough for GEOS-Chem to start.
 To test longer runs, it is recommended to use "Compute Optimized" instance types with multiple cores such as "c4.4xlarge".